 Please note: The University of Texas Health Science Center at San Antonio will now be called "UT Health San Antonio."

 The University of Texas Health Science Center at San Antonio is one of the country’s leading health sciences universities.
-The operating budget for FY 2016 is $801.8 million (revenues).
-The university’s schools of medicine, nursing, dentistry, health professions and graduate biomedical sciences have produced more than 32,200 graduates.
-Designated by the U.S. Department of Education as a Hispanic-serving Institution, the Health Science Center consistently ranks among the top schools in the nation for graduating Hispanic health care providers.
+The operating budget for FY 2017 is $806.6 million (revenues).
+The university’s schools of medicine, nursing, dentistry, health professions and graduate biomedical sciences have produced more than 32,300 graduates.
+Designated by the U.S. Department of Education as a Hispanic-serving Institution, UT Health San Antonio consistently ranks among the top schools in the nation for graduating Hispanic health care providers.

 The university features an excellent library, computing resources, and laboratory facilities.
 Our faculty members collaborate extensively with individuals from the clinical departments in the School of Medicine, School of Nursing, and School of Dentistry.
 Our students work in a variety of research facilities both on campus and in the local San Antonio area.
 For a campus map, click here.

 The university is also part of the South Texas Medical Center which is an area comprised of 18 hospitals, 86 medical support facilities, 23 research and education facilities, and 45 restaurants.
 To see a neighborhood map click here.

 - Chief catalyst for the $30.6 billion biosciences and health care industry in San Antonio

 - $172 million dollars in annual research awards and sponsored program activities

 - Among the top-ranked institutions in Texas for aging research funding from the National Institute of Aging

 - UT Health San Antonio is consistently ranked in the top ten in Texas for NIH funding

 - 487 million market value in endowments as of Aug 2016